CronoxAU/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 47: March 16th, 2017

+**Today's Progress**: Worked my way up to lesson 18 on [FCC's beta React training](http://hysterical-amusement.surge.sh/)

+**Thoughts**: The call to do a project got too strong.
+Rather than continuing on with the backend tasks at FCC I thought I would try some of the data visulisation challanges, particually because it will give me a chance to learn React.
+So far so good although it's all been fairly basic concepts so far.

 ### Day 46: March 15th, 2017

 **Today's Progress**: Completed lesson 14 and 15 of Javascript 30.